 What recent graduates are doing

-- Graduate and professional study in education, horticulture, plant breeding, public gardens management, plant protection, and medicine
+- Graduate and professional study in education, horticulture, plant breeding, public gardens management, plant protection, plant pathology, genomics & computational biology, crop & soil science, and medicine

 - Research assistant at an urban botanical garden